 - Our deductible amount for comprehensive dental services that are not normally covered by Medicare and that are received from a network provider is \$50.
 Until you have paid the deductible amount, you must pay the full cost for comprehensive dental services not normally covered by Medicare.
-Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share (your copayment) for the rest of the calendar year. - For 2020, our per-benefit-period deductible amount for inpatient hospital care from an
+Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share (your copayment) for the rest of the calendar year. - For 2022, our per-benefit-period deductible amount for inpatient hospital care from an out-of-network provider is \$1,556.

-- out-of-network provider is \$1,408.
-This amount may change for 2021.
 Until you have paid the deductible amount, you must pay the full cost for inpatient hospital care from an out-of-network provider.
-Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share (your copayment) for the rest of the benefit period. - For 2020, our per-benefit-period deductible amount for inpatient mental health care from an out-of-network provider is \$1,408.
-This amount may change for 2021.
+Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share (your copayment) for the rest of the benefit period.

+• For 2022, our per-benefit-period deductible amount for inpatient mental health care from an out-of-network provider is \$1,556.
 Until you have paid the deductible amount, you must pay the full cost for inpatient mental health care from an out-of-network provider.
 Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share (your copayment) for the rest of the benefit period.